CelesteOri/483-MTG/README.md

 ***MAKE SURE TO IMPORT THE WHOLE PROJECT, DIRECTORIES INCLUDED***

 **Index.java: Magic Card Seach**
 - Run the program in a Java IDE (must be able to take input).
+This is a Maven project.
-If you are for some reason missing the mtgIndex, look for the lines of code that are as so:
+- If you are for some reason missing the mtgIndex, look for the lines of code that are as so:

         // Comment this if mtgIndex is for some reason missing Index index = new Index(true, "mtgIndex");